gregr/ina/nscheme/README.md

       scheduler's threads before propagating the error.
     - A catch-all signal handler needs to be installed to prevent threads from leaking the signals sent to them.
-  - The installed interrupt-handler is responsible for updating the tick budget for a chain of nested thread states, re-establish itself with `set-timer-interrupt-handler!`, transfer control to the appropriate point in the chain, and either deliver pending signals with `raise`, or just return to resume normally.
+  - The installed timer-interrupt-handler is responsible for updating the tick budget for a chain of nested thread states, re-establish itself with `set-timer-interrupt-handler!`, transfer control to the appropriate point in the chain, and either deliver pending signals with `raise`, or just return to resume normally.